 Study the map and make an itinerary

 In Val d’Orcia you are inevitably destined to get lost in every sense and the photographic aspect is no different: in search of unforgettable views you will take the typical postcard of Cypress or amazing hills, you will be filled with photos of rare beauty but every time you will discover every corner of the lagoon is really full of charm, so as to saturate the memory of coupons and various devices in no time.
+Finally, get prepare in advance give you more photographic opportunity.

 The Right Gear to Photograph Val D’Orcia